The Complex Commercial Litigation Law Review: Canada

 - without belief in its truth; or

-- reckless as to whether it be true or false; and
+- recklessly with regard to whether it is true or false; and

 - the false representation caused the complaining party to act and to suffer a corresponding loss.119

 Where misrepresentation is made out, rescission of the contract is often an appropriate remedy (although damages may also be available).120